wisslab/wiss-site/content/people/thomas-hartmann.md

   url: "http://www.aifb.kit.edu/web/Thomas_Hartmann"
 ---

-# Thomas Hartmann, M.Sc.
+# Dr.-Ing.
+Thomas Hartmann, M.Sc.
 (TUM)

-Thomas Hartmann studied information systems, holds a degree in Computer Science (M.Sc.), and is currently a PhD student in Computer Science.
+Thomas Hartmann studied information systems and holds degrees in Computer Science from TU Munich (M.Sc.)  and KIT Karlsruhe (PhD).

 His research topic is all about RDF validation.
 He investigates how to validate any RDF constraints (formulated by arbitrary constraint languages) and how to express them generically.
 He presented his work at international conferences and